-- The functional managers are informed about the progress, achievements and shortfalls in the activity and the targets.
+- The functional managers are informe about the progress, achievements and shortfalls in the activity and the targets.

 - The manager is kept alert by providing certain information indicating and probable trends in the various aspects of business.
 This helps in forecasting and long-term perspective planning.
-The manager’s attention is bought to a situation which is expected in nature, inducing him to take an action or a decision in the matter.
-Disciplined information reporting system creates structure database and a knowledge base for all the people in the organization.
+The manager attention is bought to a situation that is expecte in nature, inducing him to take an action or a decision in the matter.
+A discipline information reporting system creates structure database and a knowledge base for all the people in the organization.

 Impact of MIS

 - The MIS creates another impact in the organization which relates to the understanding of the business itself.